-- Migrate information from other publishing platforms
+- Migrate data from other CMS applications

-- Perform bulk content edits
+- Perform bulk content replacements

-- Block SPAM commenting
+- Prevent SPAM commenting

 - Insert scripts and code elements into your website’s header or footer

-- Add tables
+- Add and format tables

-- Create and manage QR codes
+- Add and manage QR codes

-- Improve your local search listings on Google
+- Improve Google local search

-- Add a map
+- Add a map of your business location

-- And so many other features!
+- And hundreds of other features!

-For example, your web visitors can easily:
+For example, your visitors can easily:

 - Contact you using contact forms